 Some accessories, such as the stereo, have a fuse located in the positive lead.
+Some accessories may have a fuse located in the fuse block that is located behind the dash panel.
 Refer to the accessories operator's manuals in your Owner Information Binder for the location of in-line fuses.